e4lime/ludum-dare-40-space-racer/README.md

 ## Summary
 Space Racer!
 The more points you get the harder it gets.

+v2:
+The more health you have the slower you move, lower the faster.
+100 total health
+Obstacles drain health, some drain 1

 ## GDD
 * Endless space racer on 3 lanes.
 * The more lives you have the less points you get over time